edsan88/FullStack_PhoneCatApp/README.md

 ##Full Stack Node,Angular JS, Express,Mysql
-##Overview :
+##Overview
 This App uses Node JS, Angular JS, Express , MySQL.
 With the intention to demonstrate how Angular JS, Express, MySQL Node interacts with the database server to update and retrieve data.

 Server-side communication relies on Nodes Mysql Package to make a database communication and Express to route form request.

+Node Express and MySQL were used to create an app that will bridge the communication between client and server side.

 ## MIT S011: DELIVERABLES ACCOMPLISHED
  * Essential elements of web page development: